eftoribio/volc-sector-automation/README.md

 - Azimuth of the maximum base diameter that passes through the summit point stored as *AzimAxisBa*
 - Slope raster from which zonal statistics will be computed
 ## Description
 First, the path to the folder containing the individual summit point shapefiles is defined.
-A for-loop walks through all the shapefiles in the folder and append each file to a list.
+A for-loop walks through all the shapefiles in the folder and appends each file to a list.

 A nested for-loop then iterates over each shapefile in the list, adding each point to QGIS as a vector layer.
 The first for-loop within this nested for-loop obtains the azimuth of the maximum base diameter that passes through the summit point (AzimAxisBaseMax).
 This is a parameter that should already be present in the shapefiles' *AzimAxisBa* field.
 The second for-loop creates the sectors one-by-one using the Create Wedge Buffers tool of QGIS and is based on the code of Lucchese (2022).